alb-i/16scale-on-15ma/README.md

 * `format_printable.py` formats the output such that it can be printed typewriter style.

+## Quintadecimal Pitch Names

-Currently, I'm looking for the right pitch of the individual scale notes `JKLMNOPQRSTUVXY` such that each mode is easily represented by these pitches and `#` and `b`'s.
+In order to represent the right pitches of the individual quintadecimal base pitches `JKLMNOPQRSTUVXY` such that each new scale mode is easily represented by these base pitches together with `#`'s and `b`'s.
 We let `J` be every second `C`, because `GHIJ` and `GABC` should go analogously.
 And we do not use the letter `W`, because it does not fit the meter when speaking.
-Also, if you go a step further after `Y` you would get to `Z`, which then is also `C`.
+Observe that if you go a step further after `Y` you would get to `Z`, which then is also `C`.

-* I used `find_base_pitches.py` in order to assign the other 14 new note names in a sensible way:
+* I used `find_base_pitches.py` in order to assign the other 14 new base pitches in a sensible way:

 ```